TheScapeNetworkLLC/.github/profile/README.md

-## Isaiah's Playground: A place where I began playing with my gadgets.
+## The Scape Network: it's just a useless organization.
-- 📫 How to reach me: telegram.me/isaiahplaygroundch
+- 📫 How to reach us: telegram.me/TheScapeCommunity

 ## My stats
 <div>